Nutty

 Also called ‘Investment ISAs’, these allow you to invest your money in:

-• Bonds, where you loan your savings to a company or the government and earn interest on the amount that you loan.
+• Bonds: where you loan your savings to a company or the government and earn interest on the amount that you loan.
 Similar to when someone borrows money from a bank.

-• Funds, where you buy a share of a group of investments.
+• Funds: where you buy a share of a group of investments.

-Cash ISA compared to Stocks and Shares ISAs
+Stocks and Shares ISA

 Innovative Finance ISAs (IFISAs)